EU finance ministers to mull plan to cut terror funds

 The document was sent to European diplomats this week and will form the basis of a discussion at a regular meeting of EU finance ministers on Dec.
 8 in Brussels, where terrorism financing is one of the subjects in the formal agenda.

-"E-money and, particularly, prepaid cards (..) could be very widely used by organised crime, migrant traffickers and terrorists," the French paper said.
+"E-money and, particularly, prepaid cards (..) could be very widely used by organized crime, migrant traffickers and terrorists," the French paper said.

 "Criminal investigation department officers have already found prepaid cards during searches of the homes of individuals belonging to such networks," it said.